 Clicking on the icon will cause the image to the left to appear.
 This shows live information about the system.
-Click on the image below.
+Click on information about the system.
+Click on icon and it will become the image below.
 The show details info can be seen in more detail by clicking on the information that is hyperlinked.
 In the below image, these are Network in and Network out.
 Following these links will navigate to further information regarding the cause of the network traffic.